Payments

 Fast Tap-and-Go Experience

-Instant contactless transactions — matching the speed and reliability of standard bank cards
+Instant contactless transactions — matching the speed and tap-to-pay experience of existing payment cards at supported terminals

 Familiar Payment Flow